lablueprint/write-girl/README.md

 # Write Girl

-This is the Github repository for the web app created for [Write Girl](https://www.writegirl.org) by [LA Blueprint](https://lablueprint.org/).
+This is the Github repository for the mobile app created for [Write Girl](https://www.writegirl.org) by [LA Blueprint](https://lablueprint.org/).

 ## Installation
 Run the following commands in terminal in the directory you wish to clone this repository: